Updated: March 2021

 In the vast majority of cases, either chain vaping or vaping with a higher-performance coil at high wattages will be the cause of your vape getting hot.

 Simply stop vaping for 10 minutes or so and the problem will sort itself out.
-Since the coil isn’t being heated, it will all simply dissipate and cool down fairly quickly.
+Since the coil isn’t being heated, it will cool down fairly quickly.

 How to Cool it Down